reyadussalahin/learn-pwa/README.md

 ======================
 As you can imagine PWA's are web apps, but a special type of web apps.
 Below is given the constructs, which a web app uses or takes advantage of to become a PWA:

-1. PWA takes advantage of browser runtime(that's why it can run anywhere)
+1. PWA takes advantage of browser's runtime(that's why it can run anywhere)
 2. PWA takes advantage of a browser construct called `Service Worker`
     - Service worker runs in a separate thread than the browser's main thread
     - Service worker can run in background(i.e. even when the browser is closed)